 (Smart tip: Tell your caregiver that if your baby wants to feed toward the end of the day, give just 1 or 2 ounces, so when you come home, you can sit down to breastfeed as soon as you walk in the door.)

 Need to go back to work?
 Talk to your supervisor about taking pumping breaks.
 The U.S. Department of Labor says that employees must allow for such breaks and provide a private place for pumping that is not a bathroom.
-Consult the laws of your state to see what your rights are for breastfeeding (see the National Conference of State Legislatures at NCSL.org.)
+Consult the laws of your state to see what your rights are for breastfeeding.

 (Smart tip: Before you officially return to your job, bring your baby into the workplace for a visit, suggests Harvey.)

 While breastfeeding and pumping, you need to add only about 400 to 500 calories to your pregnancy daily diet, according to Boston Children’s Hospital.
 Aim for well-balanced meals of meats, beans, vegetables, fruit, grains and dairy.
 Drink water, juice, milk or soup throughout the day.

 Keep in mind that your drinking caffeine or small amounts of alcohol, (a glass of wine or a beer), is not harmful to your breastfeeding baby, though it may cause some fussiness.
 If you are concerned about alcohol’s effect, breastfeed your baby, or pump, before you have a drink, and it will probably but out of your system by the next feeding time.
 If a women is very intoxicated (and drinking this much is not recommended for nursing moms), she should give her baby pumped milk until she’s completely sober, advises La Leche League.

 (Smart tip: Drink 8 ounces of water each time your nurse or pump.)